Sidney Crosby: Injury–plagued years, back-to-back Stanley Cups and Conn Smythe Trophies (2009–2018)

 Crosby put together a healthy and productive campaign in 2013–14, playing 80 games for the first time since the 2009–10 season.
 Crosby finished the season with 36 goals and a league-leading 68 assists, marking the first time in his career that he led the league in assists.
 He also finished with a league-high 104 points, winning the Art Ross Trophy for the second time in his career.
 He also went on to win the Hart Memorial Trophy and the Ted Lindsay Award.
 Finishing first overall in the Metropolitan Division, the Penguins were matched-up with a new division rival, the Columbus Blue Jackets, in the first round of the 2014 playoffs.
 Despite a very back-and-forth series and not a single goal by Crosby, the Penguins defeated the Jackets in six games to advance to a second-round matchup with the New York Rangers.
-Going into their second-round series with the Rangers, Crosby looked to end a long playoff goal drought, which dated back to the 2013 Conference Finals against the Boston Bruins.
-After dropping Game 1 at home, Crosby broke his goal drought in Game 2 as the Pens tied the series at 1–1 heading back to Madison Square Garden.
-The Penguins would capitalize on their Game 2 win, taking the next two games and eliminating the Rangers home-ice advantage.
-However, the Rangers would quickly rebound, winning Game 5, 6 and 7, sending the Penguins home without a prize for the fifth straight season.
+Going into their second-round series with the Rangers, Crosby looked to end a long playoff goal drought, which dated back to the 2013 conference finals against the Boston Bruins.
+After dropping the first game at home, Crosby broke his goal drought in game two as the Pens tied the series at 1–1 heading back to Madison Square Garden.
+The Penguins would capitalize on their game two win, taking the next two games and eliminating the Rangers' home-ice advantage.
+However, the Rangers rebounded, winning games 5, 6 and 7, sending the Penguins home without a prize for the fifth straight season and surrendering a 3–1 series lead.
 The team's collapse prompted Penguins ownership to fire general manager Ray Shero, replacing him with Jim Rutherford, the former general manager of the Carolina Hurricanes.
 Rutherford's first action as GM was to fire Dan Bylsma as head coach, and on June 25, he announced that Mike Johnston was the new head coach.